nickgamb/mindgardenai-site/src/tutorials/the_cathedral/docs/symbolic_field.md

 ## License

-This documentation is part of The Cathedral project and is licensed under the MIT License.
+This documentation is part of The Cathedral project and is protected under the Glyphware License v1.0.
+See [../LICENSE-GLYPHWARE.md](../LICENSE-GLYPHWARE.md) for details.